 Temperature and Humidity

-Toxicity of the Orange Daylily
+Types of Orange Daylily

-To keep your orange daylily vibrant and healthy, some minor deadheading may be needed.
 If all of the flowers on a flower stalk have bloomed, you can cut the whole stalk down to the ground to keep a tidy look.
 Feel free to remove any unsightly foliage or seed pods as well.

 Propagating Orange Daylily

 - Using sharp garden snips or a spade, divide the entire plant into two or more sections.